NYC mayor proposes opening supervised injection sites

 Police Commissioner James O'Neill echoed concerns about the potential of rising crime, although he said he was open to learning more about the program.

-Before the pilot can even begin, the governor needs to sign off and the city is promising to set ground rules in conjunction with members of each community affected.
+Before the pilot can even begin, Governor Andrew Cuomo would need to sign off on it.
+And the city is promising to set ground rules in conjunction with members of each community affected.

+"It depends on how it's done, right?"
+Cuomo said.
+"We went through this with the needle exchange with my father."

-But here's the point: More New Yorkers die each year from overdoses than from car crashes, suicide and homicide combined.
-The mayor says it's time to try something.
+More New Yorkers die each year from overdoses than from car crashes, suicide and homicide combined, and the mayor says it's time to try something.

+The idea has already angered many, with Congressman Dan Donovan from Staten Island calling it "liberal insanity" and saying it will set the back further in the drug fight.
+His primary opponent, Michael Grimm, also weighed in.

+"This is another bad example of a mayor who is completely out of touch with the people who actually live here," he said.

 ----------